Exclusive: CBS2 Rides Along For NYPD's Chico Gang Takedown In Harlem

 NEW YORK (CBSNewYork) – There’s been a major gang bust in New York City Wednesday.

-The NYPD has arrested 13 alleged gang members believed to be responsible for at least 20 shootings, and some of their victims are innocent bystanders.READ MORE: Long Island Crews Preparing For Potential Flooding, Downed Trees From Tropical Depression Fred
+The NYPD has arrested 13 alleged gang members believed to be responsible for at least 20 shootings, and some of their victims are innocent bystanders.READ MORE: Limose Dort, Mother Of 4, Shot Dead In Brooklyn: 'A Religious And Resilient Person Who Loved Her Children'

 CBS2’s Ali Bauman rode along with the police squad for a television exclusive look inside the takedown.

-Note: Editor’s note: This story first appeared on August 18.